stolostron/labs/introduction-to-gitops-and-policies/03_deploying_apps_to_clusters.md

     ~~~sh
     oc --context hub -n gitops-apps get subscription reversewords-dev-app-subscription -o yaml
     ~~~
-    > As you can see in the `status` we are sending the application to the cluster named spoke and the subscription is propagated to the cluster already
+    > As you can see in the `status` we are sending the application to the cluster named managed-cluster1-dev and the subscription is propagated to the cluster already
     ~~~yaml
     apiVersion: apps.open-cluster-management.io/v1
     kind: Subscription